 Will I be able to take the PANCE when I graduate from CMU's PA Program?

-To be eligible to pursue taking the Physician Assistant National Certifying Exam (PANCE), one must have graduated from "a program accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) as a Physician Assistant Program.
-PA program graduates will be deemed to have graduated from an accredited program if their PA educational program was accredited at the time of their matriculation" (http://wwwnccpa.net/Pance, para.
-3, 11.18.14).
-This policy is supported by the ARC-PA, which notes that student applicants enrolling into "a program that is on probation are entering a program that is accredited" (http://www.arc-pa.org/faq/students.html#prob, para.
-6, 11.18.14)
+As noted by the National Commission on Certification of Physician Assistants (NCCPA), to be eligible to pursue taking the Physician Assistant National Certifying Exam (PANCE), one must have graduated from "a program accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) as a Physician Assistant Program.
+PA program graduates will be deemed to have graduated from an accredited program if their PA educational program was accredited at the time of their matriculation

 - The ARC-PA's decision is of great concern.
 We are clearly disappointed in this change in our accreditation status as we were accredited for the past seven years; however, we will use this review as an opportunity to improve the program in order to best meet the needs of our students, our alumni, and the medical community.

-- The CMU PA team is working diligently to maintain a robust and successful program that will evolve to address the needs in a changing health care environment.
+- The CMU PA faculty and staff team is working diligently to maintain a robust and successful program that will continue to evolve in addressing community needs in a changing health care environment.
 Although the program is on temporary probation, it still is fully accredited.
 Most of the issues cited are administrative in nature and we are confident that we will meet the requirements for permanent accreditation during the next review in March 2016.

 - Central Michigan University’s Masters in Science Physician Assistant Program remains a strong and vibrant educational program that educates outstanding PAs.
 We celebrate our markedly low attrition rate, taking pride that almost all our students graduate to pursue enriching careers.
-Furthermore, our graduating class of 2013 had an 88% first-time pass rate on the Physician Assistant National Certifying Examination (PANCE) and a 98-100% first-time pass rate for the prior four years.
-All indications point to the class of 2014 experiencing similar success with the PANCE exam, and many of these students have already been extended clinical position offers.
+Furthermore, our graduating class of 2013 had an 88% first-time pass rate on the Physician Assistant National Certifying Examination (PANCE) and a 98-100% first-time pass rate for the prior four years and most recently in 2014.
+All indications point to the class of 2015 experiencing similar success with the PANCE exam, and many of these students have already been extended clinical position offers.